Solid Ice

 Solid Ice is a 1996 video game developed by Strategy First and published by Empire Interactive.

+Gameplay

+Solid Ice is an ice hockey simulation featuring all the National Hockey League Players' Association players.
+The lower part of the gameplay screen has a scoreboard which displays the score, game clock, up to four penalties per team, and a Profiler which shows the strengths of the skater the player selects.
+The game features an editor to alter or create new leagues, teams, players, logos, and uniforms.
+The game uses a side perspective, similar to watching sports on television.

 Development

-The game was announced in June 1996.The company spent about $750,000 on the game, including a "substancial" amount paid to the National Hockey League Players' Association to use player names and statistics.
+The game was announced in June 1996.
+The company spent about $750,000 on the game, including a "substantial" amount paid to the National Hockey League Players' Association to use player names and statistics.